cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/dockerfiles/writing-a-dockerfile.md

 * [Writing a custom Dockerfile for Node](/maestro/how-to-guides/dockerfiles/dockerfile-for-node.html)
 * [Writing a custom Dockerfile for PHP](/maestro/how-to-guides/dockerfiles/dockerfile-for-php.html)

+## Important Dockerfile principles

+When images are built from Dockerfiles, each line of instructions is laid down as a **layer** in the image, and each line that comes after it is a separate layer built "on top" of it.
+These layers are **immutable** - once they have been laid down they do not change.
+This has some important consequences:

+- If you `COPY` or `ADD` files to an early layer,  you can remove or delete those files from a later layer, but they will still exist in the previous layer.
+This can lead to sensitive information like API keys or other secrets being unintentionally left in a layer despite being hashed or removed in a later layer.
+- If you add a file system to an earlier layer and then add things to that file system, you will invalidate the cache for that layer (see below for more details).
+This also applies to changing any commands in a Dockerfile - any change to a line will invalidate the cache for that layer (and those "above" it).
+- A corollary to the principle above is to try to put the least volatile and most time consuming tasks as early as possible in the Dockerfile.

+## Caching & build speed

+When they are built, Docker images are **cached by layer**.
+If, when the image is rebuilt, any of the layers have changed, all of the layers above are also rebuilt from scratch.

+This is why our default Dockerfiles tend to add the source code to the image as late as possible (i.e. in the "highest" possible layer) - because that layer is likely to change the most often.
+This means that only the last few layers need to be rebuilt each time you deploy.
+This can save a lot of time over hundreds (or thousands) of build cycles.

 ## Putting a Dockerfile in a sub-directory

 If for some reason you need to put a Dockerfile in a sub-directory - for example you have multiple services in a single repo - you can specify this in your app's [service configuration](/maestro/how-to-guides/build-and-config/docker-service-configuration.html) (i.e. the `service.yml` file).